Models for gapped boundaries and domain walls: Introduction

 \section{Introduction}

 Relations between the bulk and the boundary have proved important for the understanding of quantum Hall states.
 For example, the bulk electron wave function for the Moore-Read state~\cite{moore-read} is constructed using conformal blocks of a certain conformal field theory, which also describes the edge modes (under suitable boundary conditions).
 Based on the success of this and similar theories, one might erroneously conclude that the bulk-boundary correspondence is one-to-one.
 It is, however, known that the boundary properties are generally richer than those of the bulk; in particular, the same bulk can have different boundaries.
-This phenomenon appears in its basic form when both the bulk and the boundary are gapped, but it should be relevant to some quantum Hall states as well.
+This phenomenon appears in its basic form when both the bulk and the boundary are gapped\footnote{A Hamiltonian is called ``gapped" if the smallest excitation energy, i.e.\ the difference between the two lowest eigenvalues, is bounded from below by a constant that is independent of the system size.
+In many cases, it is possible to define a local energy gap, which is measured between the ground state and the excited states that can be obtained by the action of local operators.}, but it should be relevant to some quantum Hall states as well.

 A simple example of a topological phase that admits a gapped boundary is a $\ZZ_2$ gauge theory.
 Its Hamiltonian realizations include certain dimer models~\cite{MoessnerSondhi,msp}.
 Read and Chakraborty \cite{ReadChakraborty} studied the quasiparticle statistics and other topological properties of the $\ZZ_2$ phase.
 An exactly solvable Hamiltonian in this universality class (the ``toric code'' model) was proposed by the first author \cite{kitaev97}.
 Already in this simple example, as shown by Bravyi and Kitaev~\cite{bk98}, the bulk ``toric code'' system has two topologically distinct boundary types.